 Reginald Finley: 'There really isn't any hardcore evidence, though ....'.

 Ehrman: 'I disagree with that.
 What hardcore evidence is there that Julius Caesar existed? .....'

 Finley: 'What is the evidence .....?
 Because we don't have anything that exists, right, until after he died?'

 Finley: 'But we don't have any ancient records of anyone who wrote about Jesus while he was alive, do we?'

 Ehrman: 'Just as we don't have for billions of people, who lived in the past, but we're pretty sure existed.
 I mean .. we have more evidence for Jesus than for almost anybody from his time period. ......'

 Agnostic Scholar, Bart Ehrman, would disagree with me!

 It would appear that agnostic scholar, Bart Ehrman, whose books I really enjoy, would disagree with at least some of my views and conclusions.

-In his new book, he encourages readers to consider the different parts of the New Testament, not as a single entity, but as a set of individual documents, to which can be added at least some of the non-canonical gospels ~ and earlier written and oral traditions.
+In his 2012 book, he encourages readers to consider the different parts of the New Testament, not as a single entity, but as a set of individual documents, to which can be added at least some of the non-canonical gospels ~ as well as earlier written and oral traditions.